geeksahilthakur/snortsheet/README.md

 This software is proprietary.
-Unauthorized copying, modification, distribution, or use is strictly prohibited.
+Unauthorized copying, modification, distribution, reverse engineering, or use is strictly prohibited.

 THE SOFTWARE IS PROVIDED "AS IS".
 </details>